FlorianBury/NeuralImportanceSampling/README.md

 python3 Integration2D.py --help
 ```

-To see al available arguments
+To see all available arguments

 Some testing functions are in functions.py